marfarma/user-role-editor/readme.txt

 == Changelog ==
 = 2.2.1 =
 * 09.10.2010
 * Critical bug "Fatal error: Class 'SimplePie' not found in /" is fixed.
-This is a required update as URE plugin Settings page did not opened in previose version if you have not some of other my plugins installed :).
+This is a required update as URE plugin Settings page did not opened in previous version if you have not some of other my plugins installed :).

 = 2.2 =
 * 08.10.2010